MicrosoftDocs/globalization/globalization/input/tigrinya-ime.md

 - m' – ም
 - ti - ቲ

-When you're finished typing, press Enter to select the Tigrinya word.
+When you're finished typing, select Enter to select the Tigrinya word.